cr0hn/golismero-legacy/plugins/testing/attack/readme.txt

-Attack plugins go here.
-These plugins implement the vulnerability assessment phase of GoLismero.
+These plugins implement the vulnerability exploitation (intrusive) phase of GoLismero.